Freedom in the World

 Political Rights (1 = best, 7 = worst)

 Located on the western part of the island of New Guinea, West Papua has been dominated by outside powers for nearly two centuries.
 The Dutch set up the first European outpost in New Guinea in 1828 and formally took control of the island's western part under an 1848 agreement with Britain.
 That deal paved the way for Britain and Germany to colonize the eastern part, which today is the independent state of Papua New Guinea.
 The Japanese occupied the Dutch-controlled territory during World War II.
-The Netherlands ceded its territory to Indonesia in 1963 under a United Nations agreement calling for Jakarta to hold a referendum on self-determination by 1969.
+The Netherlands ceded its territory to Indonesia in 1963 under a UN agreement calling for Jakarta to hold a referendum on self-determination by 1969.

 Seeking an independent homeland, a group of tribesmen calling themselves the Free Papua Movement (OPM) began waging a low-grade insurgency in the mid-1960s.
 As the violence continued, Jakarta gained UN approval to formally annex West Papua in the summer of 1969 after holding a tightly controlled "Act of Free Choice."
 The 1,025 traditional leaders who participated voted unanimously against independence.
 Indonesia in 1973 renamed the land, known locally as West Papua, Irian Jaya.

 As the OPM escalated its hit-and-run attacks against the far more powerful Indonesian troops, the army launched a counteroffensive in 1984 that drove hundreds of villagers into neighboring Papua New Guinea.
-That year, Indonesian forces also killed the prominent anthropologist Arnold Ap.
+That year, Indonesian forces also killed the prominent Papuan anthropologist Arnold Ap.
 The army carried out more major anti-OPM offensives in 1989.

 Indonesian rule has helped modernize West Papua and develop its economy.
-Most of the benefits, however, have been reaped by foreign investors, the military, and by immigrants from other parts of the archipelago, according to the U.S. State Department report and other sources.
+Most of the benefits, however, have been reaped by foreign investors, the military, and immigrants from other parts of the archipelago, according to the U.S. State Department report and other sources.
 Papuans also have little control over the territory's abundant natural resources.
-They say authorities continue to expropriate their ancestral lands and grant mining, logging, and energy contracts without adequate consultation or compensation, while investing little in local development projects.
+They say that officials continue to expropriate their ancestral lands and grant mining, logging, and energy contracts without adequate consultation or compensation, while investing little in local development projects.

 In addition to having fairly little control over economic affairs, West Papuans lack the right to decide the territory's political future.
-They had no input in the 1962 New York Agreement between the Netherlands and the UN that transferred their land from Dutch to Indonesian control in 1963.
+They had no input in the 1962 New York Agreement between the Netherlands and the United Nations that transferred their land from Dutch to Indonesian control in 1963.
 Moreover, the 1969 referendum that ratified Indonesian rule was neither free nor fair.
 The New York Agreement did not specify a procedure for the referendum, but it did call for Indonesia to hold a popular consultation "in accordance with international practice," a standard that Jakarta arguably ignored.
 The Indonesian military reportedly coerced the traditional leaders into approving Jakarta's rule, with the UN special observer reporting that "the administration exercised at all times a tight political control over the population."